alfajango/easytabs/index.md

 ## More demos

 Here are some more demos showcasing what you can do with EasyTabs.
-Check out the source to see how they're done.
+Check out the source and the linked [tabs.css](css/tabs.css) to see how they're done.

 ### Nested tabs